actions/runner-images/images/win/Windows2019-Readme.md

-# Windows Server 2019
+# Azure Pipelines Hosted Windows 2019 with VS2019 image

-The following software is installed on machines with the 20191009.1 update.
+The following software is installed on machines in the Azure Pipelines **Hosted Windows 2019 with VS2019** (v20200102.1) pool.

 Components marked with **\*** have been upgraded since the previous version of the image.